AugustNing/AugustNing/README.md

-I am an ECE PhD candidate at Princeton University advised by [Prof. David Wentzlaff](https://princeton.edu/~wentzlaf), part of the [Princeton Parallel Group](https://parallel.princeton.edu).
+I am a postdoc at EPFL working with Babak Falsafi, PARSA, and EcoCloud

 For more up-to-date info, check out my personal website [augustning.com](https://augustning.com).
-I can be contacted at aning [🌀] princeton [⏺] edu
+I can be contacted at august [⏺] ning [🌀] epfl [⏺] ch